Nikita-Skliarov/memory-game/README.md

 Contributions are welcome!
 If you'd like to contribute to the project, please follow these steps:
 Fork the repository.

-1)Create a new branch for your feature:
+1. Create a new branch for your feature:
 ```bash
 git checkout -b feature-name.
 ```
-2)Commit your changes:
+2. Commit your changes:
 ```bash
 git commit -m 'Add new feature'.
 ```
-3)Push to the branch:
+3. Push to the branch:
 ```bash
 git push origin feature-name.
 ```
-4)Submit a pull request.
+4. Submit a pull request.

 ## License